 The Home page will appear.
 This will display the date and time, any active alarms, and the current readings or status of all of the Inputs and Outputs.
-On the left side of the page you will see links to the Main Menu selections: Alarms, Inputs, Outputs and Config.
-Hover the mouse pointer over each menu to see the submenus, and click on the submenu to access all of the details and settings associated with it.
+On the left side of the page you will see links to the Main Menu selections: Alarms, Inputs, Outputs, Graphs, and Config.
+Click each menu to see the submenus, and click on the submenu to access all of the details and settings associated with it.
+Below the Main Menu links are links to the instruction manual, Walchem website, and VTouch website, that may be used if the controller is connected to the Internet.
+At the bottom, there is a manual logout.